zomnium/plastichabitat/resources/index.md

 * [Javascript Design Patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) - O'Reilly e-book
 * [JavaScript Garden](http://bonsaiden.github.io/JavaScript-Garden/)
 * [Javascript The Right Way](http://jstherightway.org/) - Doing Javascript the right way
+* [Laws of UX](https://lawsofux.com/) - Collection of the key maxims that designers must consider when building user interfaces
 * [MaintainableCSS](http://maintainablecss.com/) - an approach to writing modular, scalable and of course, maintainable CSS
 * [Moving to HTTPS Guide](https://movingtohttps.com/) - migrate to HTTPS with a simple tested process
 * [Oh shit, git!](http://ohshitgit.com/) - Here are some bad situations and how to get out of them